 I think that there were two key, major developmental leaps in my own learning of math:

-(1) Writing Computer Programs -- When I learned to program in BASIC on a TRS-80 color computer circa 6th-7th grade, working mostly on my own home from a book that came with the computer, this increased my precision enormously.
+(1) Writing Computer Programs -- When I learned to program in BASIC on a TRS-80 color computer circa 6th-7th grade, working mostly on my own at home from a book that came with the computer, this increased my precision enormously.
 When writing code, the fact that the computer complained with a "syntax error" if any single character was malformed caused me to pay attention to the details, and likewise attend to the fact that every single symbol has important, condensed meaning in math/computers.
 You can have the top-level concepts basically down, but if your details aren't also correct, then your work will collapse into nonsense.
 As a free and added bonus, it simultaneously got me dealing with logical issues like if/then, not, or, and (I think the book just said "the meaning of these should be obvious"), as well as variables.
 In junior high school I was writing programs to spit out the results of numerous math homework assignments automatically, so the application was obvious and actually time-saving.

 (2) Reading Math Textbooks -- When I was a senior in high school, I started taking a calculus course via experimental technology; namely, a course at the state college that was being delivered by closed-circuit video feed to the high school.
 In theory, we had microphones on our desks with which we could ask the college instructors questions and participate.
 In practice, it didn't work well at all: (a) we felt disconnected and intruding when we asked a question (which would hit the instructor by surprise, he'd appear startled, and have to ask where it was coming from), (b) the one TV in our classroom made it hard to see the instructor and what he was writing, (c) the lights in our room were turned off for visibility, as I recall, and (d) I don't think the instructor was terribly good in the first place.
 It was the first math class I took where I was routinely falling asleep at my desk.
 In desperation, the only way for me to learn calculus was on the weekend, go down to the basement alone, and read it from the book.
 And the transformative realization was that it was fundamentally readable, all the information was right there, if I just read it slowly and carefully enough.
 So while this wasn't how I always approached math classes from then on, it was always my backup plan -- you could learn all of math just from a book if you really wanted to.